Infinite Arms

-Infinite Arms is the third album of indie rock band Band of Horses, released on May 18, 2010, on Brown Records, Fat Possum Records and Columbia.
+Infinite Arms is the third album by indie rock band Band of Horses, released on May 18, 2010, on Brown Records, Fat Possum Records and Columbia.
 Most of the album was recorded in Asheville, North Carolina with some overdubbing done in Los Angeles.
 The album was nominated for a Grammy Award in the Best Alternative Album category.

 History

 Shortly after the release of Cease to Begin, keyboard player Ryan Monroe was made a permanent band member.
 The line-up was further expanded by the addition of Tyler Ramsey (guitar) and Bill Reynolds (bass).
 The new six piece band toured extensively between the releases of Cease to Begin and Infinite Arms, although Rob Hampton left the band prior to the recording of Infinite Arms.

 Infinite Arms was made without assistance or funding from a record label, the band having left Sub Pop.
 Ben Bridwell explained why he eventually decided to have Brown Records, his own label, involved, "Because I did fund the record myself and (we) produced it ourselves, we just really wanted to make sure that we can have our hands in the pie."
 Several of the tracks were written by Ben Bridwell whilst staying in a cabin in Minnesota near the Canada–US border.

 Bridwell explained why he had said that this was the "first" Band of Horses album, "It's the first time the line-up hasn't been this revolving door.
 With this record it's a real band that I'm part of.
 No one's going anywhere, everyone's contributing to the songwriting process..."